ripSquid/styrdokument/pm/eng/pm_for_studienamnden.md

 The board of the education committee is composed of:

 - The board member responsible for education influence.
-- Workshop manager
 - A Program representing student (PAS) for each of the educational programs at undergrad level at the school of EECS given at campus KTH Kista.
 - A program representing student (PAS) representing all master studies programs at the school of EECS at campus KTH Kista.

 If the board finds it necessary it may choose to elect more members.